 If you are a Mobile tester, this type of error will show up when,

-Application is in developing phase
+Application is in the developing phase

 The application is being used by users or on server crashes.

-Having said this, sometimes “Crash” error occurs randomly.
-For instance, if you are testing mobile application and suddenly you faced “Unfortunately application(name) stopped and you will try to reproduce the same error but you fail.
+Having said this, sometimes the “Crash” error occurs randomly.
+For instance, if you are testing a mobile application and suddenly you faced “Unfortunately application(name) stopped and you will try to reproduce the same error but you fail.

 We are not sure, as an Android application will not get a crash in the production environment since you were not able to take the logs of the random crash.